gawainhewitt/soundmakers_percussion/README.md

 # Percussion - Musical Touch Interface

-A responsive web-based musical instrument that transforms your screen into a playable grid of Percussion.
-Each square plays an instrument from the percussion box, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.
+A responsive web-based percussion instrument that transforms your screen into a playable grid of 8 percussion sounds.
+Each square triggers a different percussion instrument, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.

 ## Features

+- **8 Percussion Instruments**: Cymbals, cymbal roll, snare hit, snare roll, gong, woodblock, triangle, and tom
+- **Configurable Playback Modes**:
+  - Touch mode: Sound stops when you release
+  - One-shot mode: Sound plays to completion
 - **Responsive Design**: Adapts seamlessly to portrait and landscape orientations
 - **Multiple Input Methods**:
   - Touch/tap on mobile devices